nus-cs2103-AY2021S2/tp/docs/team/visnuravi.md

   * User Guide:
     * Added documentation for the features `clear` and `find` [\#89](https://github.com/AY2021S2-CS2103T-T12-1/tp/commit/a38810c24bc1cf61ff88c4d39e2610618eb9d77f)
-    * Added to relevant explanation to the existing documentation of the general UG:
+    * Added relevant explanation to the existing documentation of the general UG:
       [\#108](https://github.com/AY2021S2-CS2103T-T12-1/tp/commit/1d74d3847cb942b9be755fe970908f70e31e970c)
     * Edited the UG based on the bugs found by our peers in terms of phrasing and updated the screenshots of NuFash:
       [\#154](https://github.com/AY2021S2-CS2103T-T12-1/tp/commit/350935872a3f88b9934c607a5f00752162055fff),